 Today, as President of The Jacquelyn and Gregory Zehner Foundation, Jacki funds and works with a variety of organizations and initiatives, with a particular focus on women’s rights, women’s entrepreneurship, philanthropic movement building, and social issue media.
 In 2009, Jacki became a member of Women Moving Millions (WMM), and went on to serve as their founding President.
 In 2017, her extensive contributions to the organization were recognized when Jacki was named Co-Founder of WMM alongside Helen LaKelly Hunt.
-WMM is a non-profit organization with the bold mission of mobilizing unprecedented resources for the advancement of women and girls, and at its core, it is a growing community of over 270 members who have given gifts of a million dollars or more directly to organizations of their choosing.
+WMM is a non-profit organization with the bold mission of mobilizing unprecedented resources for the advancement of women and girls, and at its core, it is a growing community of over 300 members who have given gifts of a million dollars or more directly to organizations of their choosing.
 To date, members have collectively given over $1 billion to organizations and programs that focus on females, making WMM the largest philanthropic network in the world of women funding women.
 Jacki remains a board member of WMM and served as its Chief Engagement Officer from 2012-2016.

 Jacki frequently writes and consults on issues relating to women, career success, wealth, investing, and high-impact philanthropy.
 She has written and maintained her personal blog, found at www.jackizehner.com, since 2008, where she has published over 740 pieces since its inception.
 In 2013, Jacki joined the LinkedIn blogging community as an Influencer, amassing a following of over 600,000 subscribers to date.
 In 2020, Jacki launched She Invests, a monthly newsletter, through LinkedIn.